The Future of Teaching: How Professors Are Using AI to Improve Lectures

 With the help of AI, professors can create real-time quizzes, polls, and educational games that engage students during lectures.
 For example:

-This method not only increases student participation but also gives them the opportunity to learn in a fun way.
+This method not only increases student participation but also allows them to learn in a fun way.

 Some subjects, like physics, chemistry, or history, are difficult to explain through books alone.
 With the help of AI, virtual labs, 3D models, and AR applications can be used, thanks to which students can: